TL;DR

 How did you rank these PPC agencies for SaaS?

 We analyzed three signals: verified SaaS client portfolios (case studies with named clients and SaaS-specific outcome metrics like CAC, LTV:CAC, and payback period), published SaaS PPC research or frameworks, and verified third-party reviews from SaaS clients on G2, Clutch, or Trustpilot.
-Editor's Picks were editorially selected from that pool based on SaaS depth and methodology clarity.
+Agencies were editorially selected from that pool based on SaaS depth and methodology clarity.

 How much should a SaaS startup spend on PPC?